dcm4che/dcm4chee-arc-cs/docs/networking/specs/query-retrieve/query-retrieve.rst

 Note that the STORAGE-SCU AE, and QUERY-RETRIEVE-SCP AE use the same Implementation Class UID.
 All QUERY-RETRIEVE-SERVER AEs use the same Implementation Version Name.
 This Version Name is updated with each new release of the product software, as the different AE versions are never released independently.

-.. _query-retrieve-scp-association-initiation-policy
+.. _query-retrieve-scp-association-initiation-policy:

 Association Initiation Policy
 '''''''''''''''''''''''''''''

 The QUERY-RETRIEVE-SCP AE does not initiate Associations.

-.. _query-retrieve-scp-association-acceptance-policy
+.. _query-retrieve-scp-association-acceptance-policy:

 Association Acceptance Policy
 '''''''''''''''''''''''''''''

-.. _query-retrieve-scp-activity
+.. _query-retrieve-scp-activity:

 Activity - Handling Query and Retrieval Requests ................................................